ehudahan/CoolShell/README.md

 # CoolShell
 This repository contains a collection of shell scripts that can make your shell experience more efficient and fun.

-# Cool Shell Project

-This project contains some files that can make your shell more cool.

 ## Files